Saving Lady Margaret.

 "I need to dismount to unhook the satchel strap from under the saddle.
 But I'll not do it while you have an arrow pointed at me.
 And if you shoot me now the horse will bolt and gallop to town and you will see none of the gold."

-Morgan retrieved his dagger and he and Baldwin faced the remaining two bandits.
+They advanced towards the two bandits and Morgan retrieved his dagger.
 "You have two choices," Morgan said.
 "You can go back in the woods and live, or you can stay here and die.
 I can drop one of you with this dagger before you even see my arm move and that would leave two of us onto one.
 Also, our horse rider has re-loaded his pistol and is on his way back.
 So what's it to be?"

 The two bandits looked at each other and turned and hurried off.
 "That was very generous of you, Morgan."